POSTAGE SPECIAL: Pay

 through a magnifier lens.
 The higher the power of the magnifier the smaller the field of view.

-the power of a magnifier lens.
+calculate the power of a magnifier lens.
 The higher diopter will provide higher magnification.
-Diopter is expressed as
+Diopter is expressed

-to see to a degree that causes problems not fixable by usual means, such as glasses or medication.
-Our low vision magnifiers
+to a degree that causes problems not fixable by usual means, such as glasses or medication.
+Our low vision magnifiers can

 Rules Of Magnification.

 power of the lens, the closer you must get to the object being viewed and the smaller the field of view.